 Kara McFalls, Associate Executive Director

 Kara joined PHSA in November of 2018.
 She graduated from the University of North Carolina, Greensboro with a bachelor’s degree in Child Development and Family Dynamics with Teaching Certification.
 Her career has blended the growth and development of staff, advocacy on the behalf of families and children, non-profit operations and community leadership.
-Kara and her family live in Hanover.
+Kara has worked in three Early Head Start/Head Start programs and two curriculum companies, run a non-profit and provided consulting services.
+She and her family live in Hanover.

 Carrie Spina, Office Manager

 Carrie Spina joined the staff of PHSA in June 2018.
 Born and raised in York, Carrie graduated from Penn State University with a bachelor’s degree in Human Development and Family Studies.
 She has been active in the early childhood education community in York for nearly two decades.
 Her passion for providing quality child care and advocating for teachers and parents has brought her from center director to Head Start teacher to PHSA.

 Michelle Smith is the Outreach Manager with PHSA.
 She attended HACC where she became involved with Capital Area Head Start as a parent on Policy Council.
 She transferred to Shippensburg University to complete her degree in Social Work.
 During this time, she was a Head Start and an Early Head Start Home Visitor, and served on the PHSA Board of Directors.
 Michelle holds a Master of Social Work degree.
 As the Outreach Manager, Michelle leads PreK for PA activities, works with programs to identify staff to serve as Liaisons and supports Liaisons as they lead advocacy efforts.
 Michelle lives in Mechanicsburg with her husband and four daughters.